raymondji/commitstack/README.md

 Status: WIP

-A "stack" is any local branch, excluding $GS_BASE_BRANCH (default: `main`), that has 1+ commits that are not reachable from any other branch.
+A stack is a sequence of branches from $GS_BASE_BRANCH, excluding $GS_BASE_BRANCH itself (default: `main`), where the topmost branch contains 1+ commits not reachable from any oher branch.

 ## Design goals